Unsourced founding date or not?

 In 1931 a monastic order started when the teenager Faye Wright (Daya) joined Yogananda.
 Next year Yogananda published a little book, Metaphysical Meditations, and Faye's sister came too.
 Yogananda met a restless, self-made millionaire on January 10 the same year, and the millionaire in time became his successor as leader of the fellowship.

 From 1934 Yogananda stopped his lecturing tours in America and stayed most of the time at Mount Washington, eating self-grown tomatoes.
 Why he and his followers there did not grow vegetables may seem odd, for the hotel site had about 14 landscaped acres - including two tennis courts -, one or more roof gardens, etc. Balconies were fit for growing vegetables and berries too.
-And the climate was not bad.
+And the climate was mild, to say the least.
 They still say, "Times were hard."
-[A hotel history] .
-(Cf. Hardigree 1980; Harrison 2010; McLaughlin 2013; Tepe 2013.)
+[A hotel history].
+(Cf. Hardigree 1980; Harrison 2010; McLaughlin 2013; Tepe 2013.).
+[They don't know what awfully hard is, then.]

 Yogananda started calling his fellowship Self-Realization Fellowship.
 In 1935 Yogananda registered it as an official church in California, before his millionaire disciple, James Lynn, afforded him a long trip out of the country.
 And thus Yogananda escaped being dragged to court for money he owed Dhirananda.
 Off he went, on June 9.